AlMaghrib Institute: Academics

-Controversies
+Responses

 AlMaghrib has received a significant amount of public scrutiny because recordings by Anwar al-Awlaki, the highest English-speaking cleric in Al-Qaeda, continued to be sold at AlMaghrib events, although AlMaghrib banned these in 2009.

 In addition, analysts have studied students of the Institute who were later involved in terrorist actions or plots, and speculated about the teachings of the Institute.
 Umar Farouk Abdulmutallab, who in December 2009 attempted to detonate plastic explosives on board Northwest Airlines Flight 253 from Amsterdam to Detroit, was found to have taken a class at the AlMaghrib Institute in Houston.
 Abdulmutallab claimed that al-Awlaki had also been a student at AlMaghrib.

 "It's ironic that he came to us," said instructor Yasir Qadhi of AbdulMutallab.
 Qadhi told CNN, "At some level, we did not convince him of the validity of our views," and "that is cause for regret".

-The following former students at the Institute were later implicated in questionable activities: Daniel Maldonado, a convert to Islam, was convicted in 2007 of training in Somalia with a group linked to Al Qaeeda militia.
+The following former students at the Institute were later implicated in illicit activities: Daniel Maldonado, a convert to Islam, was convicted in 2007 of training in Somalia with a group linked to Al Qaeeda militia.
 Tarek Mehanna, a pharmacist, was convicted for conspiracy, in a case widely criticized by journalists and civil libertarians.
 Two young American men were held in Pakistan in 2009 for seeking to train with militants.

 On the other hand, some other American Salafi groups have accused AlMaghrib of being "liberal" and "apolitical."
 As a result of this external and internal scrutiny, AlMaghrib has attempted to change its image and avoided the public use of any classification as "Salafi".
 AlMaghrib Vice President, Waleed Basyouni, said "[AlMaghrib] institute's stance against extremism, violence and other related subjects has always been clear ...
 We unequivocally condemn it in all its forms."

 Alshareef has been banned from entering Denmark.